microsoft/RD-Agent/docs/project_framework_introduction.rst

 .. image:: https://github.com/user-attachments/assets/98fce923-77ab-4982-93c8-a7a01aece766
     :alt: Components & Feature Level

-The figure above is the overall framework of RDAgent.
+The image above shows the overall framework of RDAgent.
-The

 .. image:: https://github.com/user-attachments/assets/60cc2712-c32a-4492-a137-8aec59cdc66e
     :alt: Class Level Figure

-If you are interested in the more detailed code.
-The above figure demonstrate the main classes and align them with the workflow.
+For those interested in the detailed code, the figure above illustrates the main classes and aligns them with the workflow.

 Detailed Design